Phenomenaly/Dendelifeon/README.md

 | `manaCap` | Dandelifeon internal buffer limit (Default: 50000) |
 | `threads` | Automatically scales to utilize available CPU cores |

+In the current commit I was looking for a solution for the changed rules of new versions (1.20+)
 ---
 ## Curent best pattern for the classic rules:
 <details>